 We could squeeze in 5 main points the initial mindset that will help you bootstrap your QMS efforts:

-- First, there is a lot of information on the Web, but it is not all very helpful.
+- There is a lot of information on the Web, but it is not all very helpful.
 The danger resides in fluff internet info pieces, written for promotional purposes.
-Look for the conscientious experts, topic has been discussed in the article Expert vs Expert.
+Look for the conscientious experts, the topic has been discussed in the article Expert vs Expert.

-- Second, you are not alone and you are not the first.
+- You are not alone and you are not the first.
 So, start with the mindset that you will make mistakes – but they can be fixed.
 The important thing is to learn and keep moving the team forward.

-- Third, the company’s priority is sales, not QMS.
+- The company’s priority is sales, not QMS.
 So, live with it!
-Company’s have products that need to be sold and that’s the #1 priority.
+Companies have products that need to be sold and that’s the #1 priority.
 The role of QMS is to ensure that those products are produced -- with quality, AND SOLD TO CUSTOMERS.

-- Fifth, for QMS to succeed, the founder/president/CEO/CTO/CFO, the top leader, top dog should be involved and bless this initiative and get quality reports.
+- For QMS to succeed, the founder/president/CEO/CTO/CFO, the top leader, top dog should be involved and bless this initiative and get quality reports.